 You may still be able to study abroad with the permission of the Director of International Student Services and the Dean of Students.
 In addition, you will need to check with the Financial Aid Office to determine whether relevant scholarships or aid will be impacted.
 Your grades earned at Westminster the semester following Study Abroad are used to determine whether you return to good standing or are suspended.

 Westminster scholarships can be used only on programs that require you to pay Westminster tuition to study abroad.
-These programs include ISEP-Exchange, the Prinicipia Honors Consortium, and universities with which Westminster has established exchange agreements.
-Westminster scholarships can be used for up to one academic year (two semesters) on ISEP-Exchange and can be used only one time for the Principia Honors Consortium or other exchange programs.
+These programs include ISEP-Exchange and universities with which Westminster has established exchange agreements.
+Westminster scholarships can be used for up to one academic year (2 semesters) on ISEP-Exchange and can be used only one time for exchange programs.
 Westminster scholarships can not be used for summer study abroad or May Term and Summer Study Experiences.
 If you choose a study abroad program that does not allow you to apply your Westminster scholarship, that scholarship will be put "on hold" for you and you can use it when you return.

-Federal Financial Aid can be used on most study abroad programs.
-Students are encouraged to meet with a Financial Aid Advisor early in the process to determine transferability of aid.
+Federal financial aid can be used on most approved study abroad programs.
+Credits taken while attending a Westminster approved study abroad program may be accepted as Westminster credits for federal financial aid application purposes.
+Students should meet with a financial aid advisor early in the process to determine transferability of aid.

 Yes, many study abroad scholarships are available through study abroad providers, non-profit and private organizations, and federal agencies.
 Review the list of study abroad scholarships to understand what is available for you.
 Note: Most scholarships are for semester-length programs and very few scholarships are available for summer programs.